Glossopharyngeal Neuralgia

 Our Approach to Care

 Using cutting-edge technology, Columbia radiologists will collaborate with our neurosurgery team to determine if there are structural problems compressing the glossopharyngeal and vagoglossopharyngeal nerves.
 We also collaborate with an expert team of otolaryngologists to rule out other issues that may be causing your pain.
+This multidisciplinary evaluation helps confirm the diagnosis and determine whether microvascular decompression is the most effective long-term treatment option.

 Treatment Options